Strong shift equivalence and algebraic K-theory: Introduction

 For finite square matrices $A,B$ over $\Rcal$, we will show

-The proof of \eqref{seisgl} in Section \ref{secfitting} uses an old stabilization result of Fitting.
+The proof of \eqref{seisgl} in Section \ref{secfitting} uses an old stabilization result of Fitting, following Warfield (see Theorem \ref{WarfieldLemma}).
 In Section \ref{sseaselsec}, \eqref{sseisel} is proved.
-A $K$-theorist may find the details of the difficult direction of that proof barbaric: complicated, nonfunctorial and (worst of all?) bereft of exact sequences.
+The formulation of the correspondence in Theorem \ref{finecentral} as induced by a map $ I-A \mapsto \As$ is simple and natural.
+The matrix arguments of the proof, however, are nonstandard for $K$-theory, and a $K$-theorist may find the details barbaric: nonfunctorial, complicated and (worst of all?) bereft of exact sequences.
+For better and for worse, this is the proof we have.

 Given a ring $\Rcal$ and a square matrix $M$ over $\Rcal$, we define associated sets of square matrices over $\Rcal$: